qhowery/redcar-project/readme.md

   ```
 - **Response:** The generated answer (streamed in real time via Socket.IO).

+---

 ## Real-Time Streaming

 The backend uses Socket.IO to send real-time updates.
 When a question is submitted:
 - The backend initially emits a "Processing" message.
-- It then streams answer chunks (using true streaming or a simulated approach) as they are generated.
+- It then streams answer chunks as they are generated.
 - The frontend listens for `serverMessage` events and displays these updates.

+Additionally, the frontend fetches the latest server message every **5 seconds** to ensure smooth user experience.

+---

 ## Testing